bartschliam/group_j/documentation/SPARQL_queries.md

 ```

 [Index](#sparql-queries-index)

 ---

-## Query 7
+## TODO: Query 7

-### (to do) In 2016, in the top crime location, what was the volume of housing sales and what other types of accomodation existed.
+### In 2016, in the top crime location, what was the volume of housing sales and what other types of accomodation existed.

 ---

 ```
 PREFIX foaf:<http://xmlns.com/foaf/0.1/>
 PREFIX ex:<http://foo.example.org/>